 Compression stockings have been proven to help provide some relief from varicose veins and make a difference to your health.
-Compression stockings are also prescribed after treatment and it is recommended you wear them for 3-5 days post treatment.
+Compression stockings are also prescribed after treatment and it is recommended you wear them for 3-5 days.

 3) UV rays can cause damage and hinder recovery